 Most laminates are sensitive to moisture.
 Even damp mopping may introduce enough water to result in the planks curling at the edges or ends of planks over time.

 Bamboo flooring comes in even more varieties than wood does.
-There is solid bamboo with the fibers running either vertically or horizontally; engineered bamboo and strand woven bamboo.
+There is solid bamboo with the fibers running either vertically or horizontally; engineered bamboo and strand-weaved bamboo.
 All may be more sensitive to moisture than wood.
-Strand woven bamboo is produced by using chemicals to soften the fibers, pull them apart and then press together in a resin.
+Strand woven bamboo is produced by using chemicals to soften the fibers, pull them apart and then press them together in a resin.
 The final product is more tolerant of moisture and is harder and not as likely to dent or scratch.
 Because bamboo grows fast, it is renewable and considered a greener option than wood.

 Cork is the bark of the cork oak tree.
 This is another renewable, green option and can even be made from recycled material.
 Cork is also hypoallergenic, and it resists mold growth although it may still warp or swell when subjected to excessive moisture.
 Some floors are solid cork while others have a top and bottom layer of cork with foam or other material in the center.

-Being more pliable, cork cushions the impact of footsteps and may feel better for walking or standing long periods.
+Being more pliable, cork cushions the impact of footsteps and may feel better for walking or standing for long periods.
 This is balanced by the fact that it also indents easier from high heel traffic or something heavy being dropped on the floor.
-Extended exposure to sunlight will gradually lighten the color of cork.
+Extended exposure to sunlight will gradually lighten the color of the cork.